 Offer rewards that interest them

 Sure, discounts are great.
 We all love a good discount, but just because they appeal to a majority of your customers doesn’t necessarily mean they will appeal to everyone.
+Especially if your business is offering only one type of reward, which has a tendency of lowering its perceived value for potential members.

 Try to spice things up by diversifying your rewards and offering your loyal customers with more rewards that may appeal to them — though, I’ve to remind that it varies from business to business.
 It could be a free cup of coffee on their fifth purchase.
 Or VIP passes for exclusive launches.
 Or practical merchandises like travel mugs and umbrellas.